Lincoln Tunnel Expressway: Need

 In 1934, a number of buildings in the neighborhood were demolished to construct the 75 ft right-of-way of Dyer Avenue, an arterial street providing access to the then-under-construction Lincoln Tunnel.
 Dyer Avenue was named after General George Rathborne Dyer, who was the chairman of the board of the Port Authority and died while the tunnel was under construction.
 The tunnel's first (now center) tube opened in December 1937.
 A second tube opened to the north in 1945, but the tunnels only had a combined capacity of 15 million vehicles per year, and by 1949, the tubes were already carrying 11 million annual vehicles.

 In March 1951, the Port Authority commissioners gave their approval to preliminary plans for a third tube of the Lincoln Tunnel, to the south of the two existing tubes.
-The project would also involve extending the Dyer Avenue approach, on the Manhattan side, southward from 34th Street to 30th Street.
+The project would also involve extending the Dyer Avenue approach, on the Manhattan side, southward from 34th Street to 31st Street.
 It included the approach roads in Manhattan and Hudson County, New Jersey, as outlined in the Joint Study of Arterial Facilities which had been commissioned by the agency and the Triborough Bridge Authority.
 The tube was completed in May 1957 at a cost of $85 million.

 Construction

 The Lincoln Tunnel Expressway was first conceived during the planning process for the tunnel's third tube.
 The city of New York had had concerns that existing streets could not adequately handle the extra traffic from the third tube.
 After fifteen months of negotiation, the city and the Port Authority came to an agreement in June 1952.
 The agency agreed to widen 30th Street between 10th Avenue and 12th Avenue, and to provide ramps between the tunnel and the West Side Highway.
-This included the construction of the Lincoln Tunnel Expressway between 30th Street and the tunnel entrance at 38th Street.
+This included the construction of the Lincoln Tunnel Expressway between 31st Street and the tunnel entrance at 38th Street.

 The expressway was opened on February 19, 1957, just before the opening of the third tube, at a cost of $11 million.
 At the highway's opening, it was described as a "triumph of engineering skill".
 The New York Times stated, "In constructing the approach highway, engineers had to build a bridge under an existing bridge, provide two twin tunnels and five viaducts, depress the roadbed in part, elevate it at other places, and develop an intricate network of entrance and exit ramps at intermediate points."
-As part of the expressway design, ramps were constructed to the Port Authority Bus Terminal.
-Pamphlets were issued to motorists at the expressway's opening.
+As part of the highway design, ramps were constructed to the Port Authority Bus Terminal.
+Pamphlets were issued to motorists at the highway opening.